min2ha/ukwa-site/content/target/62086/index.en.md

   "subject": null
 }

-# engadget: New tech 'addictions' are mostly just old moral panic

 News article about gaming addiction and the possiblity that it is just moral panic due to new values being asserted by the new generation